 Encourage the concentration of commercial, employment, and other services within designated activity centers (Community/Regional Activity Centers, Mixed-Use, and Neighborhood Business), as delineated on the Future Land Use Plan.
 Ensure individual uses are aligned with the scale, mix of uses, locational guidance, and desired characteristics defined for each type of center in this chapter.
-Place a particular emphasis on the design quality of business development to create vital and lasting centers and attractive places.
-(See also Shape: Land Use Categories and Shape: Design Principles)
+(See also Shape: Land Use Categories)